Isaac Mulindwa (politician): Career and politics

 Mulindwa started his professional career in 2002 as a computer lab assistant for the Institute of Computer Science at the Makerere University.
 He then went on to work as a deputy accountant in 2003, a procurement clerk in 2004 and finally as a physical resources manager in 2005 and 2006 at the same institution of higher education.
 From 2008 to 2015, Mulindwa founded Crown Group Inc. where he worked as a procurement consultant among other capacities and did consultancy for German Development Service (DED), Mercy Corps, Save the Children International, The Carter Center, Handicap International, Oxfam Great Britain, UNWFP (South Sudan), UNOPS (South Sudan) to mention.

 In 2015, Mulindwa joined elective politics on the National Resistance Movement ticket and strategized for the 2016 polls a move that saw him win both the party's 2015 primary elections and the 2016 general elections thereby becoming a member of the 10th Parliament for the Pearl of Africa representing Lugazi Municipality in Buikwe District.
 In the 10th Parliament, Mulindwa serves on the Committee on Equal Opportunities and the Committee on Finance, Planning and Economic Development.
 He is also a member of the NRM Parliamentary Caucus, the Uganda Women's Parliamentary Association (UWOPA), the Uganda Parliamentary Forum for Children (UPFC), the Network for African Women Ministers and Parliamentarians (NAWMP), the Uganda Parliamentarians Forum on Food Security, Population and Development, the Uganda Parliamentary Forum on Youth Affairs (UPFYA), the Parliamentary Forum on Nutrition (PFN) and the Uganda Parliamentary Forum on Disaster Risk Reduction (UPFDRR).

-Personal details
+Personal life

 Mulindwa is married to Annet Nankya Mulindwa and they have four children.
 He is the founding director for Crown Group Inc, a procurement and logistics consultancy firm in Uganda.
 He is also the director for Lugazi Vocational Institute.